roqua/greater_less/README.md

 `"> 3.45"`), the `#to_f` method converts it to a GreaterLess object instead of the value `0.0`.

-Of course you can opt to create GreaterLess objects using `initialize` directly, like so:
+Alternatively you can opt to create GreaterLess objects using `initialize` directly, like so:

 ```ruby
 value = GreaterLess.new("> 3.45")